sbergen/GenSubstitute/README.md

 ## TODO
 - Write a proper REAMDE :)
-- Support call logging, hopefully assertions can use your assertion framework of choice!
 - Support properties
 - Proper diagnostics for errors
 - ref and out?